-Kinematics of Mechanisms and Machines Prof. Anirvan Dasgupta Department of Mechanical Engineering Indian Institute of Technology Kharagpur
+Prof. Anirvan Dasgupta Department of Mechanical Engineering Indian Institute of Technology, Kharagpur

-Lecture - 33 Acceleration Analysis - II
+Lecture - 35 Acceleration Analysis - II

-In this lecture we are going to continue our discussion on Acceleration Analysis.
-So, in the last lecture we had looked at 2 examples of constrained mechanisms, we are going to discuss on this further and take examples of constrained mechanism as well as robots.
+In this lecture we are going to continue our discussion on acceleration analysis.
+So, in the last lecture; we had looked at two examples of constraint mechanisms we are going to discuss on this further and take examples of constraint mechanisms as well as robots.

-To give you an overview of today's lecture we are going to discuss the analytical acceleration analysis problem with examples of 3R1P chain of type II and 2 R open chain planar manipulator.
+To give you an overview of today's lecture we are going to discuss the analytical acceleration analysis problem with examples of 3R1P chain of type 2 and 2 our open chain planar manipulator.

-Let us review the things we had discussed before, we know that a mechanism transforms the actuator input motion to the motion of the output link.
-Now, motion as we know is characterized by displacement velocity and acceleration and in these lectures we are now discussing the acceleration part.
-We have already discussed the displacement and velocity analysis of mechanisms and robots, this acceleration analysis will now require the displacement and velocity analysis as a starting point.
-Now, acceleration analysis is non intuitive, so we have discussed this point let me reiterate once more.
-You know that when a particle is moving on a path the velocity of the particle at any point on the path is tangential to the path, the velocity vector is always tangential to the path.
+Let us review the things we had discussed before we know that a mechanism transforms the actuator input motion to the motion of the output link.
+Now motion as we know is characterized by displacement velocity and acceleration and in these lectures, we are now discussing the acceleration part.
+We have already discussed the displacement and velocity analysis of mechanisms and robots.

+This acceleration analysis will now require the displacement and velocity analysis as a starting point, now acceleration analysis is non-intuitive.
+So, we have discussed this point let me reiterate once more you know that when a particle is moving on a path the velocity of the particle at any point on the path is tangential to the path the velocity vector is always tangential to the path.

 However, the acceleration vector does not have any such restriction.
-So, I am showing the acceleration at 2 points at 2 instants of a particle moving on a curved path, as you know that this has 2 components; the acceleration has 2 components: one is tangent to the path, the other is normal to the path.
-The tangent acceleration if you call it a t the tangential component of acceleration goes on to change the magnitude of the velocity which means it changes the speed and the normal component is because of the path curvature.
+So, I am showing the acceleration at 2 points at 2 instance of a particle moving on a curved path.
+As you know that this has 2 components the acceleration has 2 components one is tangent to the path the other is normal to the path.
+The tangent acceleration if you call it a t the tangential component of acceleration goes on to change the magnitude of the velocity which means it changes the speed.

+And the normal component is because of the path curvature.
 So, the normal component of acceleration in this case is because of the path curvature.
-So, acceleration can have an arbitrary direction for a particle moving on a curved path there was another example that I discussed.
+So, acceleration can have an arbitrary direction for a particle moving on a curved path, there was an another example that I discussed.

-And, that is of a disc that is rotating at a constant speed and a particle that is moving with respect to the disc also at a constant speed.
-Let us say so even though speeds here are all constant, the angular speed is constant, the linear speed of the particle with respect to the disc is constant, the particle still suffers acceleration and this is the coriolis acceleration as you know.
-So, the particles suffer coriolis acceleration.
-So therefore, the acceleration analysis is non-intuitive.
+And that is of a disc that is rotating at a constant speed and a particle that is moving with respect to the disc also at a constant speed let us say.

+So, even though speeds here are all constant the angular speed is constant the linear speed of the particle with respect to the disc is constant the particle still suffers acceleration and this is the cariole acceleration as you know.
+So, the particle suffers cariole acceleration.
+So, therefore, the acceleration analysis is non-intuitive.

-Now, the motivation for I mean doing acceleration analysis is that it is connected to dynamics.
-For example, Newton's second law relates the acceleration of a particle or a rigid body centre of mass of a rigid body to the forces acting on the particle or the body, there is another requirement that we have and that is the kinematic requirement on the input output motion.
+Now, the motivation for; that means, doing x acceleration analysis is that it is connected to dynamics.
+For example, Newton's second law relates the acceleration of a particle or a rigid body center of mass of a rigid body to the forces acting on the particle of the body.
+There is another requirement that we have and that is the kinematic requirement on the input output motion.